newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 In New Mexico, eleven prison facilities hold inmates sentenced to imprisonment by a state court.
 Four of these prisons are operated privately.
 There are different security levels of prisons.
 Some facilities may have more than one level.
 The state prisons include:

-To perform a search for an inmate confined in New Mexico state prison, inquirers can make use of the Corrections Department Offender Information search tool.
+Inquirers may use the Corrections Department Offender Information search tool to find an inmate confined in a New Mexico state prison.
 The offender search provides information on inmates in a New Mexico prison facility.
-To perform a search, users must input the inmate’s full name, offender number, and NMCD number.
+Users must input the inmate’s full name, offender number, and NMCD number to perform a search.

-In addition to the prison facility an inmate is held, querying parties can also get details of the inmate’s sentence, offense history, incarceration status, release date, and other similar information.
+In addition to the prison facility where an inmate is held, querying parties may also obtain details of the inmate’s sentence, offense history, incarceration status, release date, and similar information.

 Are Incarceration Records Public in New Mexico?